Canada–Philippines waste dispute: Repatriation

-On June 4, with the refuse matter considered settled, Philippine Executive Secretary Salvador Medialdea lifted Duterte's five-day bans on traveling to Canada and doing business with Canadian officials.
+On June 4, with the refuse matter considered settled, Philippine Executive Secretary Salvador Medialdea lifted Duterte's five-day-long bans on traveling to Canada and doing business with Canadian officials.
 By June 6 though, the Philippine ambassador to Canada had not yet returned.
 Finally, on June 29, 2019, 69 containers of Chronic Plastics' wayward trash arrived at the Roberts Bank Superport in Delta, British Columbia.

+Aftermath

+Jim Makris was the owner of Chronic Inc. In 2020, he began petitioning the government of Canada to release evidence he said would exonerate him and his company from any wrongdoing, as well as apologize for damage done to his reputation.